 Critical facilities need operational utilities such as power, communications, water and sewer to function effectively.
 The need for back-up generators should electricity be cut off, obtaining alterative sources of potable water, and dealing with wastewater are issues that need to be examined.
 Back-up power (heat) is especially important at facilities that may be used to shelter people in case of a power outage during extreme cold weather.
 Lincoln County has evaluated its existing facilities and installed back up power generation where needed.
+This evaluation should be periodically revisited to ensure its kept up to date, and all active facilities are appropriately outfitted.
 The City of Merrill has previously identified this as a need and has installed emergency power generators for City Hall.
+However, Merrill has identified the need for generators at its municipal wells to keep the water system operational and at its communications towers/facilities to maintain communications in an emergency.
 The City of Tomahawk and all Town governments should address this issue.
 Existing back-up systems need to be maintained to ensure operation in time of need.